AgentH14/Luxury-Theme/README.md

 ## Installation

-This will update your panel to the latest version of NookTheme panel is based. <br>
+This will update your panel to the latest version of Luxury Theme panel is based. <br>
 You can see the version in the current branch name.
 ### Enter Maintenance Mode